-Spatial Database Management Systems (SDBMSs) have been developed for managing and querying 3D spatial data in industrial applications, such as OracleSpatial [156], MapInfo Discover 3D [157], and ESRI 3D GIS[158].
+Spatial Database Management Systems (SDBMSs) have been developed for managing and querying 3D spatial data in industrial applications, such as OracleSpatial [161], MapInfo Discover 3D [162], and ESRI 3D GIS [163].
 However, they have limited scalability as they are built on top of ORDBMS, and come with limited 3D geometry support.
-Data loading is also a major bottleneck for SDBMS based solution, especially for large-scale datasets.
-Recently, several systems have been proposed to support large-scale spatial queries with distributed computing resources using MapReduce [159]-[163].
+Data loading is also a major bottleneck for SDBMS based solutions, especially for large-scale datasets.
+Recently, several systems have been proposed to support large-scale spatial queries with distributed computing resources using MapReduce [164]-[168].
 These systems come with their limitations, for example, Spark based spatial querying systems will suffer the out-of-memory problem, and none of them support 3D data types.